wormhole-foundation/wormhole/whitepapers/0007_governor.md

 2. Is the message sent from a goverened emitter?
 3. Is the message a known type that transfers value?
 4. Is the token transferred listed within `mainnet_tokens.go`?
-5. Will the transfer amount bring the total notional value transferred within a specified time frame over the limit?
+5. Is the transaction a “large” transaction (ie. greater than or equal to `bigTransactionSize` for this chain)?
+6. Is the transaction a “small” transaction (ie. less than `bigTransactionSize` for this chain)?

+The above checks will produce 3 possible scenarios:

-If a message does not apply to or passes these checks, `ChainGovernor` will indicate that the message can be published.
+- **Non-Governed Message**: If a message does not pass checks (1-4), `ChainGovernor` will indicate that the message can be published.

-If a message fails these checks, it will be added to a pending list and `ChainGovernor` will indicate that the message should not be published.
+- **Governed Message (Large)**: If a message is “large”, `ChainGovernor` will wait for 72hrs before signing the VAA and place the message in a queue.
+- **Governed Message (Small)**: If a message is “small”, `ChainGovernor` will determine if it fits inside the `dailyLimit` for this chain.
+If it does fit, it will be signed immediately.
+If it does not fit, it will wait in the queue until it does fit.
+If it does not fit in 72hrs, it will be released from the queue.

+While messages are enqueued, any Guardian has a window of opportunity to determine if a message is fraudulent using their own processes for fraud detection.
+If Guardians determine a message is fraudulent, they can delete the message from the queue from their own independently managed queue.
+If a super minority of Guardians (7 of 19) delete a message from their queues, this fraudulent message is effectively censored as it can no longer reach a super-majority quorum.

+In this design, there are three mechanisms for enqueued messages to be published:

+- A quorum (13/19) of Guardians can manually override the Governor and release any pending messages.
+    - *Messages released through this mechanism WOULD NOT be added to the list of the processed transactions to avoid impacting the daily notional limit as maintained by the sliding window.*
-Messages in this pending list will periodically be checked again to see if they can be posted without exceeding the limit.
-Guardians can also manually override the Governor and release any pending VAA.
+- Guardians will periodically check if a message can be posted without exceeding the daily notional limit as the sliding window and notional value of the transactions change.
+    - *Messages released through this mechanism WOULD be added to the list of processed transactions and thus be counted toward the daily notional limit.*
+- Messages will be automatically released after a maximum time limit (this time limit can be adjusted through governance and is initially set to 72 hours).
+    - *Messages released through this mechanism WOULD NOT be added to the list of the processed transactions to avoid impacting the daily notional limit as maintained by the sliding window.*

 ## Potential Improvements
 Right now, adding more governed emitters requires modifying guardian code.
 In the future, it would be ideal to be able to dynamically add new contracts for guardian nodes to observe.